 - Blueberries: 9 grams net carbs/half cup

-- A cast iron skillet makes the best Keto Blackberry Crumble Dutch Baby.
+- A cast iron skillet makes the best dutch baby.
 If you don't have one, we recommend investing in a high quality one (like this cast iron skillet) as you will end up using it ALL THE TIME.
 They are also oven-safe which is a huge plus.

 - If you don't have a cast iron skillet, you can use a pie pan.